What Are Long-Tail Keywords? A Guide to Finding Low-Competition Phrases

-If you've just started a blog, trying to rank for a popular term like "marketing" or "fitness" feels impossible.
-You're competing against huge companies with massive budgets.
+If you've just started a blog, you know that effective SEO for beginners can feel overwhelming.
+Trying to rank for a popular term like "marketing" is impossible.
+You're competing against huge companies.

-So, how do new blogs get found on Google?
+So, how do new blogs get organic traffic?
 The secret lies in long-tail keywords.

 - Head Term (Broad):